Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Experiments

-We did not compare {\tt CR} with {\tt int} for computing elementary integrals, because such a comparison would need an algorithm for determining constant residues.
-Our {\sc maple} scripts use an evaluation-based algorithm in \cite{DGGL2023}.
-It outperforms resultant-based algorithms developed in 1970's (see \cite[Section 4.4]{BronsteinBook}).
+We did not compare {\tt CR} against {\tt int} for computing elementary integrals, because such a comparison would need an algorithm for determining constant residues.
+Our {\sc maple} scripts use an evaluation-based algorithm described in \cite{DGGL2023}, which outperforms resultant-based algorithms developed in 1970's (see \cite[Section 4.4]{BronsteinBook}).